NelsonBN/from-scratch-to-typescript/01-SetupEnvironment/03-ConfigureProject/README.md

 ### Create `tsconfig.json` file

 We allways will need to create a `tsconfig.json` file.
-Run `npx tsc --init` to create it.
+Run `npx tsc --init` or just `tsc --init` to create it.
 And we can't forget to configure the `tsconfig.json` regarding the project's needs.

 After that, we already can transpile using `npx tsc`.